ScopeMediaInc/javascript-idk/README.md

 imagePrediction.predictImage({
   modelId: imagePrediction.models.GENERAL,
   mediaUrl: 'https://example.com/example_1.jpg',
-  // do similar search using the 200x200 rectangle at (100, 100) in the input image
+  // crop a 200x200 area where the top left corner is at (100, 100) of the original image
   area: {
     x: 100,
     y: 100,